M-Abubakar-Ansari/new-lang/new language.md

 /*
 You can use skip, break etc
 */
-for item in iterable:
+for item -> iterable
     ...

-repeat 4:
+repeat 4
     ...

-repeat 4 as i:
+repeat 4 as i
     ... // you can then use i here

-try:
+try
     ...
-error in Specific type(s) of error (comma seperatred)?
+e -> Specific type(s) of error?
-    ... you can use error here
+    ... you can use e here
-finally:
+finally
     ...

+// eg
+try
+    1/0
+e -> ZeroDivisionError KeyError ValueError TypeError?
+    dispaly "incorrect"
+finally
+    display "Code Completed"
 ```
-Some clarifications:
+Some clarifications
 - Function call: Always this way:

     ```cpp